Ayman-ing/laravel-project/README.md

 - Ensure that the Docker containers are using enough system resources (e.g., CPU and memory) for a smooth experience.
 - If you encounter CORS errors when connecting the frontend to the backend, ensure that Laravel's CORS configuration allows requests from `http://localhost:3000`.

-Feel free to reach out if you have any questions or run into issues during setup!
+Feel free to reach out if you have any questions or run into issues during setup!!!